On the discrete Dirac spectrum of general-relativistic hydrogenic ions with anomalous magnetic moment: The Dirac equation of an electron with anomalous magnetic moment in the Reissner--Weyl--Nordstr o m spacetime

-\begin{rem}\emph{In Theorem \ref{thm: main}, we only prove the existence of \emph{non-negative} energy eigenvalues.
-This is not because negative energy eigenvalues don't necessarily exist, but rather that the assumption of non-negative energy eigenvalues simplified the proofs of the propositions in this section.
-Negative energy eigenvalues exist as well, which is suggested by our numerical analysis in the next section, but a proof of their existence would require a modification to the proofs in this section. $\square$} \end{rem}
+Second, in Theorem \ref{thm: main}, we only prove the existence of \emph{non-negative} energy eigenvalues.
+This is not because negative energy eigenvalues do not necessarily exist, but rather that the assumption of non-negative energy eigenvalues simplified the proofs of the propositions in this section.
+Negative energy eigenvalues exist as well beyond where our theorem applies, which is suggested by our numerical analysis in the next section, but a proof of their existence would require a modification to the proofs in this section.